nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![StartSequenceModel](images/StartSequenceDiagram.png)
 <br>
-**Recording Vocabulary Review:**
-- The `SessionManager` logs the vocabulary words and phrases reviewed and practiced during the language learning session.
-- This feature provides users with the ability to track their progress and revisit the words they've worked on.

 **User Control:**
 - Users can initiate a new language learning session at any time and conclude their session when they have completed their vocabulary review.
-- The option to start and end language learning sessions is typically available in the language learning module or settings.

-**Data Retention:**
-- Session data, including start and end times and vocabulary review records, is stored locally on the user's device.
-- Users may have the option to export or clear session data as needed.

-**Session Summary:**
-- Users can view a summary of their language learning session, including the start and end times and a list of vocabulary words and phrases reviewed.

 **Privacy and Security:**
 - The application should ensure the privacy and security of session data, particularly if it contains sensitive language learning content.